Qasr Ahmad

-Qasr Ahmad or Gasr Ahmed (ميناء قصر أحمد) is a neighborhood and port in the eastern region of the city of Misurata in Libya.
+Qasr Ahmad or Gasr Ahmed (ميناء قصر أحمد) is a neighborhood and port in the eastern region of the city of Misrata in northwestern Libya.
 The neighborhood was developed to provide housing for port workers.

-It is approximately 15 kilometers away from Misurata's city center, and about 250 kilometres away from Tripoli, capital of Libya.
+It is approximately 15 kilometers away from Misrata's city center, and about 250 kilometres away from Tripoli, capital of Libya.

 History

 The Palace of Ahmad

 Qasr is an Arabic word for palace, and Qasr Ahmad according to the geographer Ayyubid Abu al-feda (1273 -1331) (p.
-202) : "Kasr Ahmed is the name of a town in the province of Africa at the beginning of the fourth climate According Sayd Ibn his situation is on the border of the province of the east side of Africa and at the beginning of the country of Barca in the same latitude at a distance of about twelve miles dwellings of Berber family called Misurata.
+202) : "Kasr Ahmed is the name of a town in the province of Africa at the beginning of the fourth climate[.]
+According [to] Sayd Ibn his situation is on the border of the province of the east side of Africa and at the beginning of the country of Barca in the same latitude at a distance of about twelve miles dwellings of Berber family called Misrata.
 The land is planted with olive and palm trees Residents exporting horses in Alexandria The pilgrims traveling to Mecca the Maghreb face in them very politely Casr Ahmed is properly the name of a village that serves as it store Arabs and where they lock their commodities.
 From Ahmed Casr we went to Barca in the desert."

 The name probably refers Ahmed Arab families from the tribe of Heyyeb s were established at this location.